gabe-serna/songscribe-api/README.md

 Once the server is running, navigate to [`http://127.0.0.1:8000/docs`](http://127.0.0.1:8000/docs) in your web browser to access the interactive API documentation provided by Swagger UI.

 > *Note: Within the docs, you can test the endpoints very quickly which is great for testing.*

+## Docker

+You access the docker image for this API [here](https://hub.docker.com/repository/docker/gabeserna/songscribe-api/general).

 ## FAQs